web-servers/jws-operator/Parameters.md

 ### webAppWarImagePushSecret (webapp)
 The secret to use to push images to the repository, the secret must contain the key .dockerconfigjson and will be mounted by the operator to be used like --authfile /mount_point/.dockerconfigjson to push the image to repository.
+Note that if you need a pull secret for the FROM image the webAppImagePushSecret must contain it too.

 ### builder (webapp)
 It describes how the webapp is build and the docker image is made and push to a docker repository.